dev-academy-programme/curriculum/concepts/problem-solving/README.md

 ## Capabilities
 You are comfortable:

- - with getting blocked
- - with having a strategy to unblock
+ - perservering with a tough problem
+ - using strategies to solve a tough problem
- - googling for answers
+ - recognising when it's time to ask for help

 ## Resources
 - http://www.rubberduckdebugging.com/

 ## Further Study
+None